Get inbox messages

 per_page | No | integer | Number of records per page.
 Default: 10, maximum: 50 |

 next_page_cursor | No | string | Cursor used to retrieve a specific page of results.
 Use null to start from the first page.
 Only values returned in the next_page_cursor field of a previous response are accepted.
+Mutually exclusive with previous_page_cursor, but both can be null.
 See the pagination section for more details |

-Request sample
+Request samples

 Retrieve 10 latest responses marked as INTERESTED